JURISDICAAI Tools for Professionals

 1. Duty of Competence (Rule 1.1)

 The duty of competence requires lawyers to keep abreast of the benefits and risks associated with relevant technology.
-This means "I didn't know the AI was hallucinating" is not a valid defense.
+In 2026, this means "I didn't know the AI was hallucinating" is not a valid defense; it is a confession of incompetence.

 Technical Competence